Bijapur City Assembly constituency

 Bijapur City Assembly constituency is one of 224 assembly constituencies of the Indian state of Karnataka.
 The constituency was previously known as Bijapur constituency which was readjusted in 2008 on the implementation of the Delimitation Commission of 2002.
-The constituency was a part of the Bombay State before the States Reorganisation Act, 1956.
-It is part of Bijapur (Lok Sabha constituency).
+The constituency was a part of Bombay State before the States Reorganisation Act, 1956.
+It is part of Bijapur Lok Sabha constituency.